wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

 This quick start guide walks you through the steps to quickly create and publish an API using Choreo.

 ## Prerequisites:
-- A mock REST service to use when creating the API.
+- A mock REST services to use when creating the API.

     !!!note
         In this quick start guide, let's use the mock service [http://www.mocky.io/v2/5185415ba171ea3a00704eed](http://www.mocky.io/v2/5185415ba171ea3a00704eed) that is made available by [https://www.mocky.io/](https://www.mocky.io/).
 Click the mock service URL to test the service.
 You can see the following JSON message:`{"hello": "world"}`